The 10 Sports Cards That Changed the Hobby Forever

 Wagner reportedly didn’t want his image used for tobacco promotion, leading to limited production.

-Copies of the card are quite scarce and any aucton of a Wagner gets immediate attention throughout the hobby, regardless of condition.
+Copies of the card are quite scarce, and any auction of a Wagner gets immediate attention throughout the hobby, regardless of condition.

-The Wagner and the appreciation in value of the card over time have shown that baseball cards, even those bought for a significant amount, can be a tremendous investment.
+The Wagner and the appreciation in the card’s value over time have shown that baseball cards, even those bought for a significant amount, can be a tremendous investment.

 wagner-psa-1-returns